What Happens If You Pay Your Car Insurance Late?

 • Grace period: Your policy is technically still in force.
 You're late on payment, but coverage hasn't been terminated yet.
 You can still drive legally, and valid claims can still be paid.

 • Coverage lapse: The grace period has expired without payment.
 Your policy is officially canceled.
-You are now uninsured, which is illegal in most states.
+You are now uninsured, which is illegal in nearly all states.

 A lapse in car insurance coverage is not just a billing issue — it's a legal status that follows you.
 A lapse stays on your insurance record for six months to three years, depending on your state and the length of the gap.
 This record is visible to future insurers through databases like CLUE (Comprehensive Loss Underwriting Exchange), and it will almost certainly result in higher premiums when you seek new coverage.